Your articles on dedication are puzzling to me

 else and that should be reflected in how we do things in our daily lives and how

-we treat people our ethics morals ect."
-But nowhere in the Bible has
+we treat people our ethics morals etc." You seem pretty

 through the Christian Greek Scriptures we do not find either the word dedication